ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 ## What is considered a macro?

 Macroing is the utilization of automated procedures or specialized behaviour that alters your input from that of a typical, unmodified keyboard.
-The rules outlayed below affect both hardware and software-related functionality that alter game inputs in any way.
+This goes for both hardware- and software-related features or tools.

 ![](flowchart.png)